pauldevelopmentfr/light-framework/README.md

 `"Default language sentence","New language sentence"`

 ## Edit application
-Please don't touch the core part of the application located in **app/core/** and only use the **app/local/** to create your content if you don't know how to edit the core properly.
+Please do not edit the core part of the application located in **app/core/** and only use the **app/local/** to create your content if you don't know how to edit the core properly.

-## Contribuate
+## Contribute
-I would love to receive contributions because the code is obviously not perfect and not finish, everything is good to take!
-The only rule is to respect the will of the "Light Framework": less is more!
+I would love to receive contributions as the code is obviously not perfect and not finished!
+The only rule is to respect the purpose the "Light Framework": less is more!